irmen/prog8/docs/source/programming.rst

 --------------------

 Variables are named values that can change during the execution of the program.
-When declaring a variable it is required to specify the initial value it should get.
+When declaring a numeric variable it is possible to specify the initial value, if you don't want it to be zero.
+For other data types it is required to specify that initial value it should get.
 Values will usually be part of an expression or assignment statement::

 	12345			; integer number